ccalobeto/tutorial-svelte/my-code-evolution.md

 ```

 ## Part 10
+- The dev shows how they use **Figma** to design the digital content.
 - Add an intro to *The pudding* through `website: home copy`
-- It is not practical that your team type a href, so make it dynamic inside `[]`.
-See since 50:39.
+- It is not practical that your team type a href in a doc file, so make it dynamic using `[popular]` in docs that refers to interesting stories of *The Pudding*, see since 50:39.

+## Part 11
+- Do more dynamic render content with google docs.
+The entire video is related to this.